fieldtrip/website/faq/i_am_having_problems_reading_the_ctf_.hc_headcoordinates_file.md

 The 5th line in the file is

-'' stadard left ear coil position relative to dewar (cm):''
+'' standard left ear coil position relative to dewar (cm):''

 but should be